The GOD Principle Series.

 At that same time, another set of visitors from the past suddenly show up in Urartu to an uneven reception, but it is a

-reunion that has far ranging consequences.
-Noah and his sons must make decisions and confront prejudices that none believed
+reunion with far ranging consequences.
+Noah and his sons must make decisions and confront prejudices none believed

 Just as Lawler concludes the tale, the cell door opens and six men dressed in black robes with hoods concealing their faces

 and why has he taken a young girl to a mountaintop estate in La Paz, Bolivia?
 This is the question Dr. Robert Lawler